 - Riobamba Cathedral - Chimborazo.
 Beautiful, cathedral in Baroque style with ornate facade.
 Rebuilt after the earthquake in 1810 - 1835.

 - San Agustín Church and Monastery, Quito - Pichincha, Quito.
-Baroque style church, built in 17th century.
+Baroque style church, built in the 17th century.
 Monastery has a cloister.
 Sumptuous interiors.

 - Santo Domingo Church, Quito - Pichincha, Quito.
-Ornate church, built in 1580 - first half of 17th century in Renaissance and Baroque styles.
+Ornate church, built in 1580 - first half of the 17th century in Renaissance and Baroque styles.
 Interesting, rich interior with valuable sculptures.

 - Basílica del Voto Nacional - Pichincha, Quito.
 Enormous, ornate church - the largest church in Neo-Gothic style in Americas.
 Built in 1892 - 1909, not entirely finished up to this day.
 Towers are 115 m high, basilica is 140 m long.

 - Guayakquil Metropolitan Cathedral - Guayas.
 Enormous and impressive cathedral in Neo-Gothic style.
 Church has been built here already in the 16th century, but the current one was built in 1924 - 1937.
 Beautiful stained glass.

 - Our Lady of El Cisne Church - Loja.
 Beautiful Neo-Gothic basilica, built in 1934.
 This church is modeled after a similar basilica in Harlungenberg, Germany.
 Here is located a miraculous sculpture of Madonna.

 - New Cathedral of Cuenca - Cañar.
 Enormous and ornate cathedral, built in Neo-Romanesque style.
 Construction started in 1885 and lasted almost for one century.
 Three enormous domes rise above the structure.